 The De Grendel wine cellar is opened.
 It is designed using Feng Shui principles by Linda Graaff, daughter of Dr. Jannie Graaff, the economist who was Div’s youngest brother.
-David Pieter Berkeley de Villiers Graaff, eldest son of the four children of De Villiers and Gaedry Graaff is born, ensuring that the baronetcy will pass to a fifth generation of Graaffs.
+David Peter Berkeley de Villiers Graaff, eldest son of the four children of De Villiers and Gaedry Graaff is born, ensuring that the baronetcy will pass to a fifth generation of Graaffs.

 Charles Hopkins moves from Graham Beck to De Grendel as Cellar Master to make wine in the cellar he designed for the farm.